ivy-llc/ivy/docs/partial_source/contributing.rst

     @_native_wrapper
     def __pow__(self, power):
-        power = to_native(power)
-        res = ivy.builtin_pow(self._data, power)
-        if res is NotImplemented:
-            return res
-        return to_ivy(res)
+        return ivy.builtin_pow(self, power)

-There is no need to write docstrings for these methods, as they should always defer to a method such as :code:`ivy.builtin_some_op`, which will itself have a docstring.
+There is no need to write docstrings or type hints for these methods, as they should always defer to a method such as :code:`ivy.builtin_some_op`, which will itself have a docstring and type hints.
 The remaining code is essentially simple wrapper code around this builtin ivy method.

 The associated ivy backend methods should be placed in the same file as the operators.
 For example, :code:`__pow__` is an arithmetic operator, and so this operator should be placed in the submodule :code:`ivy.array.array_api.arithmetic_operators`.